cnag-aat/CLAWS/README.md

  New options to provide Hifi reads have been implemented:

-  --hifi-reads HIFI_READS

-                        File with all the HiFi reads It can be either in fastq, fasta or bam format.
-De
+  --hifi-reads: file with all the HiFi reads It can be either in fastq, fasta or bam format.

-  --hifi-dir HIFI_DIR   Directory where the hifi reads are stored.
+  --hifi-dir: directory where the hifi reads are stored.
 In this case, the files need to be in fastq format.

 ONT reads can now also be in .bam format